TomFaulkner/SenseMe/README.md

 Python 3.6 is required to use this library.
 SenseMe devices communicate on UDP port 31415 using broadcast and unicast traffic.
 Any firewall will have to allow this through.

+# Concurrent fan control and real-time data collecting
+[Mike Lawrence made a fork](https://github.com/mikelawrence/aiosenseme) that improves upon some of the limitations in this library and makes use of concurrency to talk to multiple devices simultaneously.
+I haven't use his library, but it looks promising.